 As a requirement to receive funding through the Juvenile Justice Realignment Block Grant Program, counties must create a subcommittee within the Juvenile Justice Coordinating Council (JJCC) per WIC 1995 and submit a plan to OYCR by January 1, 2022.
 Thereafter, the plan must be submitted annually to OYCR by May 1st and the JJCC Subcommittee must convene to review the plan every three years.
 The subcommittee is chaired by the Chief Probation Officer and representatives are included from the District Attorney, Public Defender, Department of Social Services/Mental Health, County Office of Education, the Court, and at least three members of the community: 1) individuals who have experience providing community-based youth services; 2) youth justice advocates with knowledge of the juvenile justice system; and/or 3) individuals who have been directly involved in the juvenile justice system.
 The representatives included in the JJCC Subcommittee who are developing the DJJ Realignment Plan for San Diego County are listed in the following table (Part 1).

 The JJCC Subcommittee oversees development of the DJJ Realignment Plan that describes the facilities, programs, placements, services, supervision, and reentry services needed to provide rehabilitation and supervision to youth who are realigned from DJJ.
+The Realignment Plan utilizes the term “youth” to represent those up to the age of 18 as well as young adults up to the age of 24, with a recognition that the developmental and chronological age needs of youth and young adults must be considered in care.

 Research to Inform Development of the Plan